 - Direct: Sweden has two Bitcoin broker where you can buy Bitcoin with SEK: bt.cx and fybse.se.

 - Direct: The only Danish exchange is coinify.com.

-- ATM: With the help of btcu.biz it is possible to buy Bitcoins at many bank ATM in the whole country.
+- ATM: With the help of btcu.biz it is possible to buy Bitcoins at any bank ATM in the whole country.

 - Direct: Buy.kuna.io offers a direct exchange of Bitcoin for Hryvna.
 Another direct exchange is btcu.biz.

-- Exchange: With kuna.io the Ukraine has its own Bitcoin exchange for Hryvna.
+- Exchange: With kuna.io Ukraine has its own Bitcoin exchange for Hryvna.

 - Direct: matbea.com is a direct vendor of Bitcoin for Ruble.
 It demands the registration of Users with a phone number.

 - Exchange: BTC-E is the major exchange to trade Rubel and Bitcoin.
 It works with a variety of payment providers to allow the deposit of funds.

 Asia is the fastest-growing market for Bitcoins.
 In China, Japan, and South-Korea there is a vivid trade with Bitcoins on exchanges, while Arabian countries like the Emirates are more or less Bitcoin-free.
 In these countries, the best changes are to find an ATM or a seller on LocalBitcons.

 - Exchanges: China has the most liquid Bitcoin exchange landscape in the world.
 With Huobi, OKCoin and BTC China, you find the exchanges with by far the biggest volume.
 These exchanges charge zero fees, and as a result, the spread is extremely low.
 Beside them are many further exchanges.